 Whether you’re seeing the sites or shopping for goods, chances are you’ll be doing a lot of walking around.
 It’s best to wear comfortable shoes so your feet won’t hurt as much at the end of the day.
 No need for heels since the sidewalks and roads are a bit bumpy, but I suggest also bringing a pair of cute flats or sandals in case you go out at night.

-When all else fails, shop the souks for traditional wear.
-A Kaftan (or caftan) is a variant of the robe or tunic that can be worn Kaftans can be worn on both casual and formal occasions.
-It is often worn as a coat or overdress, reaching to the ankles, with long sleeves.
+When all else fails, shop the souks for traditional Moroccan clothing.
+A Kaftan (or caftan) is a variant of a robe or tunic that can be worn on both casual and formal occasions.
+It is often worn as a coat or an overdress, reaching to the ankles, with long sleeves.

-If you’re visiting a coastal city or staying in a hotel with a pool, swimwear is allowed.
-You can pack one or two-pieces, but remember to dress accordingly in public areas like the hotel lobby or in restaurants.
+Bikinis and other swimwear are appropriate clothing for Morocco and are allowed if you’re visiting a beach in a coastal city or staying in a hotel with a pool.
+You can pack one or two-piece swimsuits, but remember to cover up in public areas like the hotel lobby or in restaurants.

 Check Out These Travel Tips Below